nguyenphuhoang243-web/CyberOS-Cardputer/README.md

 * I Think my Firmware have the best animation
 * Not have much tools than other Firmware but very beautiful and smooth🌟

+---

+## 💬 Feedback

+If you have suggestions, bugs or ideas, feel free to open an issue or contact me.

+👉 I really appreciate feedback to improve CyberOS 😈